Web Technologies

 Is IPv6 better than IPv4?

-Technically yes — vastly more addresses, no NAT, a cleaner header.
-But 'better' depends on use: for web scraping, IPv4 residential IPs are often more trusted by anti-bot systems, so newer isn't automatically more effective.
+Technically yes — vastly more addresses, no need for NAT, and a cleaner packet header.
+But 'better' depends on what you're doing.
+For web scraping, IPv4 residential IPs are often more trusted by anti-bot systems, so the newer protocol isn't automatically the more effective one.

 Should I use IPv4 or IPv6 proxies for scraping?

 For protected sites, prefer IPv4 residential proxies — they're the most widely trusted.
-Use IPv6 for IPv6-only targets or large-scale, low-sensitivity crawling where its huge, cheap address pool is an advantage.
+Use IPv6 for IPv6-only targets, or for large-scale, low-sensitivity crawling where its huge, cheap address pool is an advantage.

 Can a website block all of IPv6?

-It can block large IPv6 ranges easily — because a single subscriber may control an entire /64, anti-bot systems often ban at the prefix level, taking out many addresses at once.
-That bulk-blockability is a reason IPv6 can be riskier for scraping.
+It can block large IPv6 ranges easily.
+Because a single subscriber may control an entire /64 (a big chunk of addresses), anti-bot systems often ban at the prefix level, knocking out many addresses at once.
+That bulk-blockability is one reason IPv6 can be riskier for scraping.

 What's the difference between IPv4 and IPv6 in one line?